conanite/nydp/README.md

 ==> AND ALSO, Consider 3, the third (and final) thing
 ```

 By default, `string-pieces` is a function that just concatenates the string value of its arguments.
 You can redefine it as a macro to perform more fun stuff, or you can detect it within another macro to do extra-special stuff with it.
+The 'nydp-html gem detects 'string-pieces and gives it special treatment in order to render haml and textile efficiently, and also to capture and report errors inside interpolations and report them correctly.

 #### 5. No continuations.